Index 2024

 Safety

 Reporters covering demonstrations and police operations are sometimes victims of police violence.
 But organised crime represents one of the biggest threats to journalists’ safety.
 Although the police recently took steps to investigate attacks against journalists, the impunity for these crimes, combined with political attempts to discredit journalists, has created a climate likely to encourage further attacks.
-In March 2023, Top Channel headquarters was the target of an unprecedented attack with automatic weapons that killed one of its security guards.
+In March 2023, Top Channel headquarters were the target of an unprecedented attack with automatic weapons that killed one of its security guards.

 Abuses in real time in Albania